Azzun Atma: History

 Potsherds from the Iron Age II, Persian, Hellenistic, Byzantine, Byzantine/Umayyad, Crusader/Ayyubid and Mamluk eras have been found.

 Old stones have been reused in homes, and the mosque is possibly an old church.

 Ottoman era

 The place appeared in 1596 Ottoman tax registers as 'Azzun, being in the Nahiya of Jabal Qubal of the Liwa of Nablus.
 It had a population of 29 households and 2 bachelors, all Muslim.
 The villagers paid a fixed tax rate of 33,3%, on wheat, barley, summer crops, olives, goats and beehives; a total of 4,200 akçe.

 Potsherds from the early Ottoman era have also been found here.

+The village was abanonded in the 17th century due to internal conflicts.

 When the French explorer Victor Guérin visited the place in 1870 it was described it as a large Arab village, then deserted.
 Many small, square houses were still partly standing, and near the mosque he noticed old columns and large stone from older buildings.
 Old fig trees and beautiful mimosa were scattered through the ruins.
 In the PEF's Survey of Western Palestine (1882), it is also described as a "ruined village".

+British Mandate era

+Azzun Atma was resettled in the early 20th century by people from Sanniriya.
+In 1931, it was recorded as a khirbet of Sanniriya.